dynatrace-extensions/ceph/README.md

 # Ceph Extension

 This extension provides ability to monitor usage of [Ceph](https://ceph.io/en/) storage system.
-It covers both client side and host level in-depth data.
+Keep an eye on the overall health of your cluster, including the number of active and degraded objects, the status of Ceph services, and the state of the Ceph daemons.

 ## This is intended for users, who: